 Members understand that they attend meetings to represent constituent groups at a College or the District Administrative Center.
 In this role, members formulate recommendations to the Chancellor through consultation and are responsible to serve as a conduit for information and the catalyst for discussion on topics raised at the District group and within the constituent group.
 These topics include, but are not limited to, the specific areas outlined in state law and regulation.

-Chair: The Chancellor appoints an Executive Vice President or Vice chairs the workgroup with a faculty member.
+Chair: The Chancellor appoints a College Chief Student Services Officer n as chair.
+This member co-chairs the workgroup with a faculty member.